pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-10-25-power-up-your-anchors.md

 layout: post
 ---

 Programmatically done Auto Layout is still the preferred way of implementing views by a lot of developers.
 While there amazing open-source frameworks, most of them differ from Apple’s anchor syntax.
 Therefore, by adding them to your project, you’ll raise the entry level complexity of your project and increase its learning curve.
 In this article, you’ll learn how to avoid adding an external dependency and create your own layer above `NSLayoutAnchor` to solve some of its issues.

 ### Introduction

-`NSLayoutAnchor` was first introduced by Apple in iOS 9.0 and it’s described as a *"factory class for creating layout constraint objects using a fluent API"*.
+`NSLayoutAnchor` was first introduced by Apple in iOS 9.0 and it is described as a *"factory class for creating layout constraint objects using a fluent API"*.
 Apple's [documentation](https://developer.apple.com/documentation/uikit/nslayoutanchor)  also refers that `NSLayoutAnchor` usage is preferred when compared to `NSLayoutConstraint`: “use these constraints to programmatically define your layout using Auto Layout.
 Instead of creating `NSLayoutConstraint` …”.
-This is due to type checking and having a simpler and cleaner interface when compared to `NSLayoutConstraint`.
+This is due to type checking and having a cleaner interface when compared to `NSLayoutConstraint`.

 Improvements related to type checking are based in Apple’s decision to split `NSLayoutAnchor` into three different concepts, being: